Sexuality in ancient Rome: Hermaphroditism and androgyny

 In the mythological tradition, Hermaphroditus was a beautiful youth who was the son of Hermes (Roman Mercury) and Aphrodite (Venus).
 Like many other divinities and heroes, he had been nursed by nymphs, but the evidence that he himself received cult devotion among the Greeks is sparse.
-Ovid wrote the most influential narrative of how Hermaphroditus became androgynous, emphasizing that although the handsome youth was on the cusp of sexual adulthood, he rejected love as Narcissus had, and likewise at the site of a reflective pool, the water nymph Salmacis saw and desired him.
+Ovid wrote the most influential narrative of how Hermaphroditus became androgynous, emphasizing that although the handsome youth was on the cusp of sexual adulthood, he rejected love as Narcissus had and likewise at the site of a reflective pool.
+There the water nymph Salmacis saw and desired him.
 He spurned her, and she pretended to withdraw until, thinking himself alone, he undressed to bathe in her waters.
 She then flung herself upon him, and prayed that they might never be parted.
 The gods granted this request, and thereafter the body of Hermaphroditus contained both male and female.
 As a result, men who drank from the waters of the spring Salmacis supposedly "grew soft with the vice of impudicitia", according to the lexicographer Festus.
 The myth of Hylas, the young companion of Hercules who was abducted by water nymphs, shares with Hermaphroditus and Narcissus the theme of the dangers that face the beautiful adolescent male as he transitions to adult masculinity, with varying outcomes for each.

+In contemporary English, "hermaphrodite" has acquired pejorative connotations in referring to people born with physical characteristics of both sexes (see intersex); in antiquity, however, the figure of the so-called hermaphrodite was a primary focus of questions pertaining to gender identity.
+The hermaphrodite represented a "violation of social boundaries, especially those as fundamental to daily life as male and female".